PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     In some circumstances, the direction of movement is lexically encoded to be towards a side of the body independent of the signer's handedness.
 This is the case for `WEST <https://asl-lex.org/visualization/?sign=west>`_, where the absolute direction is towards the signer's left regardless of the signer's dominant hand, and `EAST <https://asl-lex.org/visualization/?sign=east>`_, where the absolute direction is towards the signer's right regardless of the signer's dominant hand.
 This definition cannot be fully captured by the available selection options for either of the horizontal axis systems, so it would require an additional note elsewhere in the sign coding.

-See the :ref:`global_settings` page for how to switch between relative 'ipsi/contra' and absolute 'toward H1/H2' directions on the horizontal axis for the movement module.
-See :ref:`signing_space_page` for a visual representation of each of these options, and more information about the horizontal axis in particular.

 .. _plane_entry:

 c) Plane
 ~~~~~~~~

 In some cases, it is useful to specify not just the axis but also the **plane** (or combination of planes) that is relevant to describe the movement being coded in a particular module.
-For each selected plane, you can also choose a circular directionality if desired.
-See :ref:`circular directions<circular_directions>` for a definition of the default clockwise direction relative to what we define to be the 'top' of the circle for each plane.
+For each selected plane, you can also choose a **circular direction** if desired.
+(See :ref:`circular directions<circular_directions>` for a definition of each of the circular direction labels relative to what we define to be the 'top' of a circle for each plane.)
 Any number of planes can be selected to apply to one movement, with or without an associated direction of movement.

 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape.